 Down below, retro running shoes are the obvious choice here – stick to low-top styles that show off a hint of colorful sock underneath.
 If sneakers aren’t an option, try a pair of lace-up boots that just graze the ankle.

 Cuban Collar Cool

 With the weekend comes the opportunity to loosen things up, and few pieces help do it better than a Cuban collar shirt.

-The mid-century staple is a perfect companion to a formal cut of trouser, creating an off-duty look that still feels polished.
-Better yet, because the neutral grey of your bottom half serves as a blank canvas, you can wear colour and print with abandon.
-Florals and Hawaiian landscapes are particularly apt for the warmer months, while vertical stripes and block colours can have a slimming effect.
+The mid-century staple is a perfect companion to a formal cut of trousers, creating an off-duty look that still feels polished.
+Better yet, because the neutral grey of your bottom half serves as a blank canvas, you can wear color and print with abandon.
+Florals and Hawaiian landscapes are particularly apt for the warmer months, while vertical stripes and block colors can have a slimming effect.
 Wear yours over a plain white T-shirt for lazy afternoons in the pub, or try buttoned-up and tucked-in for Saturday nights on the town.